rsapkf/42/src/docs/software-and-services.md

   - [Waking Up](https://wakingup.com/) - Explore the practice of meditation and examines the theory behind it with Sam Harris.

-- CAPTCHA Services
+- CAPTCHA services

   - [reCAPTCHA](https://www.google.com/recaptcha/) - Easy on Humans, Hard on Bots.
   - [hCaptcha](https://www.hcaptcha.com/) - Private.
 Secure.
 Faster.
 And they pay you to use it.

-- Web Analytics
+- Web analytics

   - [Simple Analytics](https://simpleanalytics.com/)
   - [Google Analytics](https://analytics.google.com/analytics/web/)